Shreya1sah/LeafDiseaseDetection/README.md

   │   ├── Healthy/
   │   └── not_leaf/
 ```
-You can use the [PlantVillage dataset](https://www.kaggle.com/datasets/emmarex/plantdisease) or your own collection of labeled leaf images.
+You can use the [PlantVillage dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) or your own collection of labeled leaf images.
-- The dataset used in this work consists of the Apple leaf disease dataset      from from PlantVillage dataset of Kaggle and not_leaf dataset.
+- The dataset used in this work consists of the Apple leaf disease dataset from PlantVillage dataset of Kaggle and not_leaf dataset.
 - The not_leaf dataset contains the images of                                   trucks, cars, dogs, cats, humans, fruits, etc(images that are not leaves).
 - The not_leaf dataset is used as if someone uploads the image of anything      that is not a leaf then the app correctly predicts that the image is          not_leaf.